For questions and inquiries:

 An avid runner from a young age, he says, “I’ve always loved running but after numerous knee operations and injuries I had to adapt, or quit.
 The Runner’s Yoga Program is the only reason I’m able to run today.
 It has been amazing for both rehab and injury prevention, and I use every single part of it myself.”

-Van and his wife Roxanne have been together for over 40 years and spend most of their time in the mountain resort of Whistler, Canada.
+Van and his wife Roxanne have been together for over 40 years and spend most of their time on the west coast of Canada.